CorrelAidxNL/CorrelAidxNL.github.io/site/collections/_projects/macheo.md

 ---
 date: 2021-01-10 07:30:35 +0300
 title: Macheo
-subtitle: Helped Macheo improve this impact in the future by using insights from the data to improve their efficiency and effectiveness.
+subtitle: Helped Macheo improve their impact in the future by using insights from past data to improve their efficiency and effectiveness.
 image: "/images/macheo-project.png"
 ---